Laura Harvey

-Laura Kate Harvey (born 15 May 1980) is an English football manager and former player who currently manages OL Reign of the American National Women's Soccer League (NWSL).
+Laura Kate Harvey (born 15 May 1980) is an English football manager and former player who currently manages Seattle Reign FC of the American National Women's Soccer League (NWSL).
 She holds USSF "A" and UEFA "A" coaching licenses.

 Harvey previously managed the United States women's national under-20 soccer team, Utah Royals FC, Arsenal, and Birmingham City.
-She was also an assistant with the United States women's national soccer team and involved with the youth set-up of England women's national football team.
-Harvey was named FAWSL Coach of the Year in 2011 after guiding Arsenal to win the league title, FA Cup, and Continental Cup.
+She was an assistant coach with the United States women's national soccer team as well as England's U-17, U-19 and U-23 national teams.

+Harvey was named FA WSL Manager of the Year in 2011 after guiding Arsenal to win the league title, FA Cup, and Continental Cup.
 She was named NWSL Coach of the Year in 2014, 2015, and 2021.
+She was the second woman to earn a U.S. Soccer Pro License.
+Harvey is the first coach in NWSL history to coach 200 regular season games.
+As of July 2023, she holds the NWSL record for most regular season wins.